EvotecIT/PSEventViewer/README.md

 CSV and JSON Lines honor `ReadMode`.
 XML intentionally ignores it and streams raw native event XML inside one well-formed `Events` document.
 Exports write to a temporary file in the destination directory, flush it, and only then promote it; cancellation, corrupt input, or rendering failure does not replace an existing destination.
+By default the temporary output is hashed before promotion and the result includes SHA-256.
+Add `-SkipHash` to avoid that final read pass when an external storage or transfer layer already validates integrity; `Sha256` is then null.

 The native engine batches Windows event handles, reuses native and managed buffers, closes each handle promptly, and keeps remote buffering bounded.
 It does not load an EVTX file or export into memory.
 EventViewerX owns this engine and